 Step 2: Preclinical Trials

-Before testing the compound in humans, researchers begin preclinical trials in vivo or in vitro.
+Before testing the compound in humans, researchers begin preclinical trials in vivo and in vitro.
 In vivo experiments take place inside of a living organism while in vitro experiments take place outside of a living organism such as in a test tube or petri dish.
 If the clinical trials show promise, the researchers submit an investigational new drug (IND) application to the Food and Drug Administration (FDA).4,6

 Step 3: IND Application